Dynamically inserting an image in to a document requires two things:

-Any image in a template that isn't marked for replacement will appear in the final document.
+Not every image in a template will be replaced.
+Any image in a template that isn't marked for replacement will appear unchanged in the generated document.

 Instead of using the usual <<field>> notation, Docmosis looks for placeholder images in the template.

-The placeholder image needs to marked so that Docmosis know which images to replace.
+The placeholder image needs to be marked so that Docmosis know which images to replace.

 - To mark an image using Microsoft Word - use Bookmarks.